barkisnet/barkis/store/README.md

 ## IAVL

 `iavl.Store` is a base-layer self-balancing merkle tree.
-It is guaranteed that
+It is guaranteed that:

 1. Get & set operations are `O(log n)`, where `n` is the number of elements in the tree
 2. Iteration efficiently returns the sorted elements within the range